dwave-examples/distributed-computing/README.md

 * linear biases
 * quadratic biases

-We want to define these two dictionaries so that a low-energy solution found by the DQM solver will correspond to a solution of the graph coloring problem.
+We want to define these two dictionaries so that a low-energy solution found by the DQM solver will correspond to a solution of the graph partitioning problem.

-For this problem, it is easiest to think in terms of ordered pairs (node, color).
-We will choose colors numbered from 0 to 3, since four colors will color any map in a plane.
+For this problem, it is easiest to think in terms of ordered pairs (node, partition).
+We will choose partitions numbered from 0 to 3.
 The nodes will be numbered starting from 0 in the code.
-For example, the pair (1, 2) corresponds to node 1 and color 2.
+For example, the pair (1, 2) corresponds to node 1 and partition 2.

 ### Linear Biases